Turfjs/turf-www/docs/getting-started.md

 <script src="https://cdn.jsdelivr.net/npm/@turf/turf@6/turf.min.js"></script>
 ```

+## Upgrading

+When upgrading to a newer version of Turf, see [CHANGELOG](https://github.com/Turfjs/turf/blob/master/CHANGELOG.md) for breaking changes and migration steps.

 ## TypeScript

 TypeScript definitions are packaged with each module.
-No DefinitelyTyped packages required.
+Turf uses the `@types/geojson` package for base GeoJSON type definitions such as `Polygon`, `FeatureCollection`, etc. and does not re-export them.
+Users will need to install and import these types directly e.g. `import { Polygon, FeatureCollection } from 'geojson'`.

 ## Other languages